-5.4.1 config\runtime.yaml
+8.5.1 config\runtime.yaml

 '''

-RUNTIME configuration for the FireSim Simulation Manager

-See https://docs.fires.im/en/stable/Advanced-Usage/Manager/Manager-Configuration-Files.

-→html for documentation of all of these params.

-run_farm:

-managerinit replace start

-base_recipe: run-farm-recipes/aws_ec2.yaml

-Uncomment and add args to override defaults.

-Arg structure should be identical to the args given

-in the base_recipe.

-#recipe_arg_overrides:

-<ARG>: <OVERRIDE>

-managerinit replace end

-metasimulation:

-metasimulation_enabled: false

-vcs or verilator. use vcs-debug or verilator-debug for waveform generation

 metasimulation_host_simulator: verilator

 plusargs passed to the simulator for all metasimulations

 metasimulation_only_plusargs: "+fesvr-step-size=128 +max-cycles=1000000000"

 plusargs passed to the simulator ONLY FOR vcs metasimulations

 metasimulation_only_vcs_plusargs: "+vcs+initreg+0 +vcs+initmem+0"

 target_config:

-Set topology: no_net_config to run without a network simulation
+topology: no_net_config

-topology: example_8config

-no_net_num_nodes: 2
+no_net_num_nodes: 1

 link_latency: 6405

 switching_latency: 10

 net_bandwidth: 200

 profile_interval: -1

 This references a section from config_hwdb.yaml for fpga-accelerated simulation

 or from config_build_recipes.yaml for metasimulation

 In homogeneous configurations, use this to set the hardware config deployed

 for all simulators

-default_hw_config: firesim_rocket_quadcore_nic_12_11c4mb_ddr3
+default_hw_config: firesim_rocket_quadcore_no_nic_12_llc4mb_ddr3

 Advanced: Specify any extra plusargs you would like to provide when

 booting the simulator (in both FPGA-sim and metasim modes).
 This is

 a string, with the contents formatted as if you were passing the plusargs

-'''

-'''

 at command line, e.g. "+a=1 +b=2"

 plusarg_passthrough: ""

 tracing:

 enable: no

 Trace output formats.
 Only enabled if "enable" is set to "yes" above

 0 = human readable; 1 = binary (compressed raw data); 2 = flamegraph (stack

 unwinding -> Flame Graph)

 output_format: 0

 Trigger selector.

 0 = no trigger; 1 = cycle count trigger; 2 = program counter trigger; 3 =

 instruction trigger

 selector: 1

 start: 0

 end: -1

 autocounter:

 read_rate: 0

 workload:

 workload_name: linux-uniform.json

 terminate_on_completion: no

 suffix_tag: null

-host_debug:
+host debug:

 When enabled (=yes), Zeros-out FPGA-attached DRAM before simulations

 begin (takes 2-5 minutes).

+'''

+'''

 In general, this is not required to produce deterministic simulations on

 target machines running linux.
 Enable if you observe simulation non-determinism.

 zero_out_dram: no

 If disable_synth_asserts: no, simulation will print assertion message and

 terminate simulation if synthesized assertion fires.

 If disable_synth_asserts: yes, simulation ignores assertion firing and

 continues simulation.

 disable_synth_asserts: no

 DOCREF START: Synthesized Prints

 synth_print:

 Start and end cycles for outputting synthesized prints.

 They are given in terms of the base clock and will be converted

 for each clock domain.

 start: 0

 end: -1

-When enabled (=yes), prefix print output with the target cycle at which the print
+When enabled (=yes), prefix print output with the target cycle at which the print.

 →was triggered

 cycle_prefix: yes

 DOCREF END: Synthesized Prints

 '''